 Raising the Bar for UI Quality at NetApp

-In large, distributed enterprise software organizations it is difficult to maintain consistency and quality in the UI.
-Over time, enterprise software solutions tend to become more and more integrated.
+In large, distributed enterprise software organizations it is difficult to maintain UI consistency and quality.
+Over time, enterprise software solutions tend to require integration of disparate apps with totally different patterns, visual style, and mental models.
 UI inconsistencies that might have once been ignorable are pushed into the spotlight.
 Eventually these UI inconsistencies start to frustrate users and significantly increase costs associated with design and development.
 This is especially true when the tools deal with such complex domains like enterprise storage.

-It was clear that the time had come to not only standardize around common solutions to a UI library, but also to create UX guidelines and a modern UI framework.
-Over the course of several months I lead the UX Standards Initiative, working with different development teams & designers across the engineering organization to identify common and not-so-common UI challenges.
-I identified one specific high-profile product that had an agreeable release schedule to target for UI refresh.
+It was clear the time had come to not only standardize around common solutions to a UI library, but also to create UX guidelines and a modern UI framework.
+Over the course of several months I led the UX Standards initiative, working with different development teams & designers across the engineering organization to identify common and not-so-common UI challenges.
+I chose one high-profile product that had an agreeable release schedule to target for a complete UI refresh.
 Using that product as the starting point, I collaborated with the UX Design, Research, and UI Framework Team to redesign the UI around modern and consistent UX standards.

 SAMPLES OF THE FINAL RESPONSIVE SITE

 The target audience were mostly back-end developers with substantial technical knowledge about the workings of enterprise storage, but with very little knowledge of what constituted good UI or User Experience Design.
 Most had never worked with a designer before.
 The UX Design team was very small and stretched thin, so most UI development work was being done without a designer involved at all.
 This meant the UX standards documentation had to be completely self-explanatory.
 The reality was that in many cases the UX Design Standards would serve as a substitute for an actual designer.
 Certainly not ideal, but a reality nonetheless.

 To this end I had to be excessively thorough in the documentation, including details about: